Printing Terms

 Debossing

-pressing letters or illustrations into a sheet of paper using a metal or plastic die to create a depressed (debossed) image.
+Pressing letters or illustrations into a sheet of paper using a metal or plastic die to create a depressed, lowered image.
 See also embossing.

 Deckle Edge